Participate in this free, half-day workshop on developing successful data standards programs for government agency representatives.

 Walk through the process for building a good quality taxonomy that your constituents can use to product good quality data.
 Steps in the process include determining the scope, building a plan, engaging subject matter experts, determining the appropriate taxonomy structure, identifying use cases, testing the taxonomy, engaging software providers, preparing supporting documents, conducting stakeholder review and public review, finalizing support and maintenance, and getting taxonomy certification.

 Error checking and resolution can be performed by reporting entities as they are preparing their materials for regulatory disclosure; and by the regulator when documents or data are received.
 This session will briefly explain what’s available, how it is used, and what you can leverage.

 Various open source and commercially available tools are available to help regulators design, build and implement a standards program.
 This session will review taxonomy creation tools, viewing tools for public review, instance document creation and validation tools.
 Instructors will demonstrate how to use commonly used business tools such as Google Sheets and Excel to support your process.

 |11:20 – 12:00 PM||Case Studies in Regulatory Taxonomies

-Every standards implementation is a little different from the next – different stakeholders, different data to report.
-But there are certain commonalities and certainly lessons to be learned about what worked and what didn’t in every one.
-This session will feature examples of standards programs in the United States that are widely seen as successful.
-While they are very different, each one has lessons to share.
-Hear from the leads on these programs about the problem the standards were intended to solve, the solution put in place, initial results and how the program has evolved over the years.
+Every standards implementation has unique features – different stakeholders, different data to report.
+But there are certain commonalities and lessons to be learned about what worked, and what didn’t.
+This session will feature examples of successful standards programs in the United States.
+Hear from the leads on these programs about the problem the standards were intended to solve, the solution put in place, initial results, and how the program has evolved over the years.

 J. Louis Matherne, Chief of Technology Development, Financial Accounting Standards Board (FASB)